Prachi2589/CryptoGraphy/README.md

    git clone https://github.com/Prachi2589/CryptoGraphy.git

 2. **Navigate to the project directory:** : cd crypto-dashboard
-3.
-3. **Install dependencies:**
-markdown
-Copy code
-# Crypto Dashboard

-Welcome to Crypto Dashboard, a web application built with React.js and React Apex Charts.
-This dashboard empowers users to track and monitor the latest cryptocurrency prices, market trends, and other relevant information.
-The data is fetched from the CoinGecko API, offering real-time insights into various cryptocurrencies.

-## Features

-1. **Real-Time Data:** Fetches and displays real-time cryptocurrency data from the CoinGecko API.
-2. **Interactive Charts:** Utilizes React Apex Charts to provide interactive and visually appealing charts for analyzing cryptocurrency trends.
-3. **Responsive Design:** Ensures a seamless user experience across devices with a responsive design.
-4. **User-Friendly Interface:** Offers an intuitive and easy-to-navigate interface for users to explore cryptocurrency information effortlessly.
 5. **Customizable Dashboard:** Allows users to customize their dashboard by selecting specific cryptocurrencies or market metrics to track.
 6. **Search Functionality:** Enables users to search for specific cryptocurrencies by name or symbol.